-Your instructor is required to operate to a strict code of conduct (see page 30) and should take a friendly, patient approach to learning.
+Your instructor is required to operate to a strict code of conduct (see page 31) and should take a friendly, patient approach to learning.

 You will drive a new dual-controlled Ford Focus or Ford Fiesta.
-Cars are replaced every 32 weeks with a brand new car to make sure your lessons are in a comfortable and reliable vehicle.

 Private practice

 Learning to drive is like learning any other skill: the more practice you get, the quicker you learn.